jdereg/json-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 2.9.1
+  * Bug fix: The parameterized type passed into a Class was inadvertently placed on an untyped object (JsonObject) when the type of a field was not a template variable or contained template variables.
+Fixed with appropriate tests added.
  * 2.9.0
   * Unmodifiable `Collections` and `Maps` can now be serialized.
   * Added tests to ensure that `JsonReader.jsonToMaps()` coerces the RHS values when logical primitives, to the optional associated `@type's` fields.
   * More tests and improved code-coverage.
  * 2.8.1
-  * bugfix: `JsonReader.jsonToMaps()` API was incorrectly attempting to instantiate peer objects (specified by "@type" field in the JSON) when in 'maps' mode.
+  * Bug fix: `JsonReader.jsonToMaps()` API was incorrectly attempting to instantiate peer objects (specified by "@type" field in the JSON) when in 'maps' mode.
 This made `JsonReader.jsonToMaps()` fail if all referenced class names did not exist in the JVM.
 This has been fixed.
   * Minor Javadoc cleanup (Daniel Darabos @darabos)
   * Began migration of tests from one monolithic Java class (`TestJsonReaderWriter`) to individual Groovy test classes.
  * 2.8.0